jeffmm/cmake_tutorial/v3-examples/README.md

 └── .gitignore
 ```

-`examples/example.cpp` should just be a simple main function that includes the take_two library and demonstrates its functionality:
+`examples/example.cpp` should just be a simple main function that includes the TakeTwo library and demonstrates its functionality:
 ```cpp
 #include <take_two/take_two.hpp>